polyhack/helloworld/community-guidelines.md

 programmers based on the IRC freenode network.
 It is specifically a polyglot group concerned to discuss programming ideas over the long-term.

-Its membership is predominantly from the Australian east coast but includes members from North America, New Zealand, and further.
-It was created in August, 2012.

 ## Specific Guidelines